Healthier Trini Style Gluten Free Doubles

 Doubles is the most popular street food in Trinidad and Tobago.
 It's a light and puffy turmeric dough (bara), fried and served with mildly curried channa (chickpeas) and various chutneys.
 Messing with doubles is considered a punishable offense by the many self proclaimed zealots.
 Every visitor is enthusiastically encouraged to taste doubles, dissent is not recommended

-This is my recipe for doubles bara not the channa filling.
-The bara is soft and has the “chewiness” of regular bara.
-Truth be told this bara is healthier since it features oat flour and urdi dhal.
+This is my recipe for doubles.
+The bara is soft and has the “chewiness” of regular bara but it is healthier since it features oat flour and urdi dhal.

 To all you connoisseurs out there my recipe is not intended to replace the real thing.
 However it's an answer for the many of us who tragically have lived in doubles exile and want to be included.
 So, are we all good now?